What Is a Convenience Fee and Should You Charge One?

 When cards were something only wealthy people carried around and most people paid in cash, it made sense for stores to follow their impulse to recover from the occasional processing loss and encourage most customers to pay in cash.

-However, payment has changed drastically since then and adaptive businesses have to accept that most people will pay in credit cards and it’s unreasonable to penalize them for the privilege.
+However, payment has changed drastically since then and adaptive businesses have to accept that most people will pay with credit cards and it’s unreasonable to penalize them for the privilege.

 So your store feels that approximate 2% processing charge every time a customer pays with a credit card and you want to charge a convenience fee.
 The next question is: can you?